gazebosim/docs/garden/install_osx_src.md

 colcon graph
 ```

-`colcon graph` should list the Ignition libraries with an
+`colcon graph` should list the Gazebo libraries with an
 [interdependency diagram](https://colcon.readthedocs.io/en/released/reference/verb/graph.html#example-output).
 If that is the case, then you are ready
 to build the whole set of libraries: